guigouz/guigouz.github.io/building-skeleton.md

         description: null
     }).bind('../objectiveweb/product');

-Then, on your terminal run
+Then, on your project root, run
 `yo metaproject:crud products Product --menu` to build the `products` module using the `Product` model and add it to the sidebar menu